-A Guide to the Best Locations for Magnetic Separators and Metal Detectors in a Chocolate Production Line
+Magnetic Separators & Metal Detectors in Chocolate Production Line

 Chocolate is made from the exceptionally hard cocoa bean and this means that metal gets introduced into the process, especially from equipment wear.
 However, a series of carefully selected and placed Metal Detectors and Magnetic Separators will remove any metal from the process before it becomes a bar that is loved by millions.